Deepak0509/Pricecomparator/README.md

  <hr>

  <b>Description</b>

+ The program consists of a search bar in which people can type in what they want to search and it will be searched in Google and the top result will be displayed with its heading, brief description and link to visit.
+ If the result that appeared is not what the user was searching there is button which when clicked takes him to Google search page with all the results so that he/she can find out what he/she wanted to search for.
  The program consists of a simple search box in which people can search for a product and can compare the prices in Amazon and Flipkart.
  After the user searches for a product, the program shows the product's name and price in Amazon and Flipkart.